 We believe that the background movement of air in your home is essential for a healthy environment, and so having a gap under doors is important.
 This is particularly so for bedroom doors since the bedrooms are the major source of humidity in your home overnight and its overnight when temperatures fall and condensation becomes more likely.

-Surprisingly perhaps, having uPVC soffits installed around your roof can also have an impact of the air in the loft - which has a knock-on effect in your house !
+Surprisingly perhaps, having uPVC soffits installed around your roof can also have an impact of the air in the loft - which can have a knock-on effect in the rest of your home.

 If you are having uPVC soffits installed at your house then we suggest you talk to the contractor and make sure that the loft ventilation will not be reduced.